Baimanight/Stretching-optimization/README.md

 ***

+[MSNoise1.6](http://www.msnoise.org ) "A Python Package for Monitoring Seismic Velocity Changes using Ambient Seismic Noise"

-This document is on the optimization of the stretching code in [MSNoise1.6] (http://www.msnoise.org "A Python Package for Monitoring Seismic Velocity Changes using Ambient Seismic Noise"), particularly focusing on improving the ST (Stretching) algorithm by incorporating clock error correction.
+This document is on the optimization of the stretching code in [MSNoise1.6](http://www.msnoise.org ), particularly focusing on improving the ST (Stretching) algorithm by incorporating clock error correction.
 This is just a simple attempt, and the code remains rudimentary, with ideas yet to be fully validated.
 Fortunately, the code may not report error, if the paths are correctly configured.

-##### Usage
+### Usage

-The ST-FPC (Fold-Prediction-Correction) method is designed for the stretching calculation step after stacking in the MSNoise workflow.
+The ST_FPC (Fold-Prediction-Correction) is designed for the stretching calculation step after stacking in the MSNoise workflow.
 It integrates with MSNoise by using the STACKS directory as input.
 Parameters such as file path, lag time window, stretching range, and step size must be reconfigured in the code header.

-* readsac.m is an official SAC function.
+* readsac.m is an official SAC function, which should share the same folder with ST_FPC.m .

 * stretch.py is just the MSNoise for ST calculations.